Mental Health Facilities Dixon, IL

 Rosecrance Crisis Residential - 36.0 miles from Dixon, IL

 Rosecrance Crisis Residential is one of mental health facilities in Rockford, Illinois, located at 605 Mulberry Street, 61101 zip code.
-Rosecrance Crisis Residential provides telemedicine/telehealth, outpatient treatment and residential treatment.
-Rosecrance Crisis Residential provides cognitive behavioral therapy, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Rosecrance Crisis Residential provides outpatient treatment, residential treatment and telemedicine/telehealth.
+Rosecrance Crisis Residential provides individual psychotherapy, group therapy and behavior modification to adults, seniors 65 or older and young adults.
 Rosecrance Crisis Residential also supports people with serious mental illness.
-Additional services provided at Rosecrance Crisis Residential include legal advocacy, family psychoeducation and case management.
+Additional services provided at Rosecrance Crisis Residential include case management, legal advocacy and illness management and recovery.

 Learn More